Classic Tiramisu Recipe

 Personally, I am very sensitive to caffeine, so I choose to use a decaffeinated espresso.
 I have an espresso machine that uses pods.
 It took 4 pods to make enough espresso to soak all 48 ladyfingers.

-If you don’t have an espresso machine, you can purchase brewed espresso at a coffee shop, or use instant espresso powder mixed with hot water.
+If you don’t have an espresso machine, you can purchase brewed espresso at a coffee shop or use instant espresso powder mixed with hot water.
 There’s a link to my favorite instant espresso just above the recipe card below.
-The flavor is rich and full, and I always keep a little jar on hand for any kind of coffee or mocha flavored treat I might want to make.
+The flavor is rich and full, and I always keep a little jar on hand for any coffee or mocha-flavored treat I might want to make.

 Look for Savoiardi.
 This is what is traditionally used in tiramisu.